just-want-to-code/MIS_CouseOffer/README.md

 #To run:

 For backend:
-composer install/
+composer install\
-add your own .env file from env-copy and add your db/ php artisan key: generate/ php artisan serve/
+add your own .env file from env-copy and add your db\
+php artisan key: generate\
+php artisan serve\

 For frontend:
-npm i/
+npm i\
 npm run dev